About Pat McNees

-I live in Bethesda, Maryland, where I teach workshops in life story and legacy writing (at the Writer's Center).
-I believe one of the best ways to comfort those you leave behind when you die (or to help yourself when you lose your memory) is to write an honest account of what went on in your life and the life of your family.
-You don't have to die to share your story, and the process of writing seems to be remarkably therapeutic -- indeed, life-affirming.
+I live in Bethesda, Maryland, where I teach workshops ("My Life, One Story at a Time" at the Writer's Center and in Montgomery County libraries).
+One of the best ways to comfort those you leave behind when you die (or to help yourself when you lose your memory) is to write an honest account of what went on in your life and the life of your family.
+You don't have to die to share your story, and the process of writing in my students' experience is remarkably therapeutic -- indeed, life-affirming.
+In a way, we write to discover who we are.
 I greatly recommend it and have included on this website lists of (and links to) resources to help you.

-Helping people write their life story can be helpful in surprising ways.
+Helping people write their life story can be satisfying in surprising ways.
 Think how much more attentive care your aging mother will get, for example, if you post a brief version of her life story on the door of her hospital room.
 You will also find links to memoirs by people who have written about their encounters with illness and other crises.
 Let me know if there are any I have missed and should look for.

 -- Pat McNees

 Not necessarily in that order

 It started out as a site of comfort about dying--but has morphed into a site about health and illness, too!

 (to be reorganized as two websites and renamed one day soon)